bobbingwide/ebps-meetings/README.md

 2. Upcoming Meetings - replacement shortcode as a widget

 ## Upgrade Notice
+# 0.3.0
+Update for improved styling and improved caching.

 # 0.2.0
 Update for improved styling and inline CSS.

 # 0.1.0
-Update for improved performing through cacheing.
+Update for improved performing through caching.

 # 0.0.2
 Update for actual data load and formatting.